OWASP/Serverless-Goat/LESSONS.md

 ## ServerlessGoat: Lessons ##

+*This tutorial assumes the reader has basic knowledge of serverless security concepts.
+It is recommended to first review the Serverless Security Top 10 Most Common Weaknesses Guide* [Guide](https://github.com/puresec/sas-top-10)

 ### Lesson 1: Information Gathering ###
 We begin our journey into serverless security by gathering some reconnaissance on the application.
 At first sight, malicious users won't know that they are facing a serverless application.
 So, it is only natural to begin by collecting intelligence.